 And there are different kinds of diapers for older dogs available on the market today (male and female); So you can choose the one that’s right for your pet and your overall situation.

 Choosing The Right Diaper

 Disposable Vs. Washable ~ Your first choice will be between disposable and washable diapers.
-When I first started diapering Toni, I started with disposable just to get a feel for what I was dealing with; how she would adjust to wearing them and how often I needed to change them.
+When I first started diapering Toni, I started with disposables just to get a feel for what I was dealing with.
+I wanted to find out how she would adjust to wearing them and how often I needed to change them.

 Although she took to wearing them well, she was bothered by the rustling noise they made when she walked.
 It scared her at first and she would try to run from the noise, which of course created more noise.
 It wasn’t long before we switched to washable diapers.

 Yes, disposables are more convenient, but in the long-term, washables are much more eco-friendly and cost-effective.
 They also tend to fit better.

 Male Vs. Female Doggie Diapers ~ Of course, male and female canines have different diaper needs, though most all require a tail hole!
 Lets looks at both sexes and the different ‘incontinence scenarios’ they might be experiencing and what would be the best diaper choice.